 If you’ve got some bad sour cream that you need to use up, add it to your scrambled eggs or omelets.
 The eggs will help to mask the off-flavors of the sour cream.

 Mix it with equal parts milk and make a ranch dressing:

-If you need to use up some bad sour cream, why not make a ranch dressing?
+Why make a ranch dressing if you need to use up some bad sour cream?
 This dressing is delicious and only requires a few simple ingredients that you probably already have on hand.